metacpan/metacpan-cpan-extracted/distros/A/At/README.md

 $at->sync_getRecord( 'did...', ... );
 ```

-Get blocks needed for existence or non-existence of record.
+Get data blocks needed to prove the existence or non-existence of record in the current version of repo.
+Does not
+require auth.

 Expected parameters include: